 - The veterinarian

 This phase should happen quietly and your pup should get sufficient time to get used to new stimuli.
-It is important that this is not rushed and that you allow a pup to get acquainted repeatedly.
-It is also important not to offer too many stimuli after each other.
+It is important that this is not rushed and that you allow a pup to get acquainted to these new things.
+It is also important to take it easy and not purposely offer too many stimuli after each other.
 Your pup should get sufficient time to relax again.

 If your pup anxiously reacts to stimuli, then your pup is not quite prepared.
-You can pick up your pup at such moments and move him away from the stimulus.
-Simply try it another time and start quieter, for example at greater distance.
+You can pick up your pup and move him away from the stimulus.
+Simply try it another time and start quieter, for example, at a greater distance.